 My tribulations in New York City forced me to grow.
 I prayed without ceasing.
 I found the patience to endure.
 I counted my blessings.
 I loved fiercely.
 I focused more on those around me, less on myself.
 I smiled when I wanted to cry.
 New York’s beat down and dropped desk brought me closer to God and to my deepest, truest self–found only in the Spirit of Jesus Christ.
 I learned to be happy without all the extra “stuff” or without things going just the way I wanted.
 I learned to love Jesus and see Him as the source for my joy.

 Kelsey With Some Jo

 P.S.
-I ended up eating all the fruit The Bishops Storehouse gave us.
+I ended up eating all the fruit given from the welfare services.
 It’s okay to accept help from people sometimes.
 It takes someone with courage to do so!
 Don’t let shame or self-pity keep you from allowing others to serve you.
 They are furthering their relationship with God by so doing. ❤